 In its drained state, Horsetooth Reservoir resembled two bodies of water with a channel between them that the swimmers needed to swim through.
 In 2002, a weird situation occurred where the southernmost section was 16°C (60°F) while the northernmost section was 21°C (70°F).
 The swimming from cold water into warm water and then back into cold water proved to be unique and particularly challenging to quite a few swimmers.

 In 2003 the 2.4 and 1.2 mile swims were added.
 By 2004, Horsetooth Reservoir dam rework was complete and the swim was able to return to the original format of swimming the full length of the lake.
 The number of participants grew and with the addition of the shorter races, the direction of the swim changed.
 Swimmers started at the south end and swam north to finish in Satanka Cove.

 In 2006, several exciting things happened with the race.
 First, the Horsetooth Swim 10K was awarded the U.S. Masters Swimming Long Distance Open Water Championship for the 6+ mile distance.
 It also was the first year of youth (age group )(1000 yard, 250 yard) swims.

-In 2007, with the closing of the Wingshadow Foundation, the beneficiary changed to Team Fort Collins whose mission is promoting healthy lifestyles through the prevention of substance abuse.
+In 2007, with the closing of the Wingshadow Foundation, the beneficiary changed to Team Wellness and Prevention whose mission is promoting healthy lifestyles through the prevention of substance abuse.

 In 2011, Larimer County Parks completed a beautiful pavilion at the South Bay beach area.
 This provided a perfect, beautiful venue for hosting the shorter races and the finish line for the 10 km marathon swim.
 The 10 km swim changed back to north – south swim.
 The side effect of this change is the South Bay beach area is short of the full length of the lake by about 500 m.
 Several approaches have been made to address this.